WinningWord

 praise

-Concrete imagery the reader can picture.
+Concrete sensory or numeric detail the reader can picture.

 BeforeDrink your daily prenatal vitamins in a light, refreshing 12oz beverage reminiscent of coconut water.